kubernetes/website/docs/concepts/services-networking/service.md

 Kubernetes [`Pods`](/docs/concepts/workloads/pods/pod/) are mortal.
-They are born and when they die, they are not resurrected.  [`ReplicaSets`](/docs/concepts/workloads/controllers/replicaset/) in particular create and destroy `Pods` dynamically (e.g. when scaling up or down or when doing a deployment [rollout](/docs/concepts/workloads/controllers/deployment/#updating-a-deployment)).
+They are born and when they die, they are not resurrected.  [`ReplicaSets`](/docs/concepts/workloads/controllers/replicaset/) in particular create and destroy `Pods` dynamically (e.g. when scaling up or down).
 While each `Pod` gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of `Pods` (let's call them backends) provides functionality to other `Pods` (let's call them frontends) inside the Kubernetes